uawha/BnS-Model-Info/README.md

 # BnS Model Info
-If you are looking for infos of BnS Unreal package file structure, I have nothing to tell you.
-If so, I point you to
+If you are looking for infos of BnS Unreal package file structure, I have nothing to tell you because I barely know anything, but I point you to these pages:

 https://sites.google.com/site/sippeyfunlabs/blade-and-soul-a-unreal-3-based-game-mod-section/upk-format
 http://eliotvu.com/news/view/35/deserializing-unreal-packages-tables